Find out how good a 1400 SAT score is through the eyes of college admissions officers.

 With a 1400, you've reached the 93rd percentile of all test-takers.
 This means you've outperformed about 93% of students who took the SAT — a significant accomplishment that catches the attention of admissions officers.

-A 1400 is a solid score that are many students' end goals, and it is also considered a milestone score for many outstandingcolleges.
+A 1400 is a solid score that is many students' end goal, and it is also considered a milestone score for many outstanding colleges.

 From an admissions standpoint, a 1400 makes you a competitive candidate at most US universities.
 This includes a wide selection of public and private universities across all 50 states, many of which are world-famous top-100 schools.